Student Policy Handbook

 10. Students may wear pierced earrings.
-However, any other type of body or facial piercing which is an extreme distraction to the learning environment is prohibited; this will be determined by the administration.
+However, any other type of body or facial piercing which an extreme distraction to the learning environment is prohibited; this will be determined by the administration.

-11. The administration reserves the right to send a student home to change, or confiscate the item, if they deem that the student’s attire is inappropriate or repeatedly non-compliant.
+11. The administration reserves the right to send a student home to change, or confiscate the item, if they deem that the student’s attire is inappropriate or non-compliant.

 12. ID badges must be worn on a lanyard around the neck or pinned to the upper chest area at all times during the school day unless otherwise directed by their teacher(s).

 Dress that may be construed as inappropriate under this policy includes, but is not limited to:

 1. Revealing clothing; too tight, too short, too low cut in front (revealing cleavage) or back (no lower than shoulder blades), no EXTREME bare midriffs, sheer fabric where underwear, cleavage, midriff, or back is revealed, or display of undergarments.